hx2A/py5website/tutorials/py5-modes.rst

 When developing in Jupyter notebooks, Module Mode is the more convenient choice.

 Class mode will let you run multiple sketches at the same time.
 This cannot be done in Module Mode.
-The design of Module Mode and Class Mode are modeled after matplotlib's pyplot tools and object oriented plots.

 .. important::